Loading

 Key policy developments to monitor over the next 12–18 months: the FTA negotiation timeline, the European Commission's adequacy assessment of the DPDPA, and Sweden's bilateral social security agreement with India.
 Companies with active India operations — or planning them — should have an advisor tracking these.

 The direction of travel is positive.
 Nordic companies that position themselves now — building relationships, testing engagement models, learning what works for their culture — will be better placed than those who wait for perfect regulatory clarity that may never fully arrive.
+For the operational playbook on building India partnerships under current rules, see Building Scalable Tech Teams with India.

 This article reflects Indpro's interpretation of publicly available information on EU-India trade negotiations as of May 2026.
 It is not legal advice.
 For compliance questions, consult your legal team.

-A practical framework for evaluating whether to build a custom data platform or adopt a modern data stack with off-the-shelf tools — from a team that has helped 20+ Nordic companies answer this question.
+Connect on LinkedIn →A practical framework for evaluating whether to build a custom data platform or adopt a modern data stack with off-the-shelf tools — from a team that has helped 20+ Nordic companies answer this question.

 10 pages of practical insight on operating models, compensation benchmarks, and a hiring playbook.
 Free PDF.